Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Experimental Results

 \subsection{Inference with DGET}

 In Table~\ref{AoItable}, we evaluate the performance of three communication configurations using $|\mathcal{N}_{d}|=9$ devices and $|\mathcal{N}_{AP}|=2$ access points, following the training and simulation setup previously described.
-The results compare M-AoI and P-AoI across: (1) an RF-only system optimized via MINLP, (2) a hybrid RF-OWC system also optimized via MINLP, and (3) a hybrid RF-OWC system where scheduling is handled by the DGET model.
+The results compare M-AoI and P-AoI across: (1) an RF-only system optimized via MILP, (2) a hybrid RF-OWC system also optimized via MILP, and (3) a hybrid RF-OWC system where scheduling is handled by the DGET model.

-The optimized RF-OWC configuration yields the best performance, with an M-AoI of $6.1$ and a P-AoI of $7.8$, showing clear improvements over the RF-only baseline (M-AoI of $7.3$, P-AoI of $8.9$).
+The optimized RF-OWC configuration yields the best performance, with a M-AoI of $6.1$ and a P-AoI of $7.8$, showing clear improvements over the RF-only baseline (M-AoI of $7.3$, P-AoI of $8.9$).
 These gains are consistent across both data categories (i.e., Data Type 1 and Data Type 2).
 The DGET model exhibits slightly higher AoI values (e.g., M-AoI of $6.4$ vs. $6.1$ for all data), but the differences are minor.
 This indicates that despite not being globally optimal, the learned DGET policy can closely approximate the performance of the optimization-based solution in terms of AoI.

 In Fig.\ref{runningtime}, we evaluate the running time to highlight the inference computational efficiency of the DGET compared to the optimization solver.
 We maintain the ratio of 1 APs per 3 IoT nodes, and increase the overall number of IoT devices, respectively.
 The RF-OWC system, which incorporates both RF and optical wireless communication capabilities, shows the highest computational cost due to the added complexity of managing multi-band interfaces and link selection processes.
 In contrast, the traditional RF system presents a more moderate increase in execution time, reflecting its simpler communication model.
 The DGET framework consistently outperforms both baseline methods in terms of execution efficiency.
 Despite incorporating advanced graph-based reasoning and sequence modeling, it maintains the lowest running time across all network sizes, demonstrating a polynomial trend that is estimated $~O\left( |\mathcal{N}|^2 \, \varphi \right)$ with $\varphi$ is the aggregated hidden dimensionality across model components.